ESCRT: Membrane abscission

 Membrane abscission during cytokinesis is the process by which the membrane connecting two daughter cells is cleaved during cell division.
 Since it is conserved in a number of archaea, membrane abscission is considered to be the earliest role for ESCRT machinery.
 The process begins when the centrosomal protein Cep55 is recruited to the midbody of dividing cells in association with MKLP1, a mitotic kinesin-like protein that associates with microtubules.
 Cep55 then recruits the Vps23 subunit of ESCRT-I and accessory protein ALIX, which form into rings on either side of the midbody.
 ESCRT-I and ALIX recruit ESCRT-III via its Snf7 subunit.
-ESCRT-III subunits Vps20, Snf7, Vps24, Vps2, and Did2 form into a spiral-shaped fibril adjacent to the rings formed by Vps23.
+ESCRT-III subunits Vps20, Snf7, Vps24, Vps2, and Did2 assemble into a spiral-shaped filament that encircles cargo and drives membrane scission.
+These structures form independently of the ESCRT-I subunit Vps23.
 The formation of this spiral-like structure deforms the membrane and the AAA-ATPase spastin is brought in by Did2 and Ist1 to cleave the microtubules formed at the midbody.
 Vps4 then catalyzes the disassembly of the ESCRT-III complex resulting in two newly separated daughter cells.
 The process of membrane abscission was described using metazoan proteins as the process has been studied to a greater extent in metazoans.

 Viral budding

-The release of viral particles, also known as viral budding, is a process by which free virions are released from within cells via the hijacking of host cell ESCRT machinery.
-Retroviruses, such as HIV-1 and human T-lymphotropic virus, as well as a number of enveloped viruses, including the Ebola virus, require ESCRT machinery to exit the host cell.
-The process is initiated by viral Gag proteins, the major structural proteins of retroviral coats, which interact with TSG101 of the ESCRT-I complex and the ALIX accessory protein.
-ESCRT-III subunits (only CHMP4 and CHMP2 being essential) are recruited to the site of viral budding to constrict and sever the neck of the bud in a manner similar to that described for membrane abscission during cytokinesis.
-Vps4 then recycles the ESCRT-III components to the cytosol and the virus is released from the cell.
-The mechanism described here utilizes metazoan proteins, as viral budding has been studied more extensively in metazoans.
+During viral budding, free virions escape from cells by hijacking the host cell's ESCRT machinery.
+Retroviruses, including HIV-1 and human T-lymphotropic virus, as well as enveloped viruses like the Ebola virus, rely on the ESCRT system to exit host cells.
+Viral Gag proteins, which are the primary structural components of retroviral coats, initiate the process by interacting with both TSG101 of the ESCRT-I complex and the accessory protein ALIX.
+ESCRT-III subunits, including the essential components CHMP4 and CHMP2, are recruited to the budding site, where they constrict and sever the neck of the bud in a manner similar to membrane abscission during cell division.

+Afterward, Vps4 recycles the ESCRT-III subunits and returns them to the cytosol, enabling the release of the virus from the cell.
+This viral budding process depends on metazoan proteins, as most research on viral release has been conducted in metazoan organisms.